actionably/dimensionlabs/README.md

 ***redact*** - ```boolean``` removes personally identifiable information using redact-pii (more info [here](https://www.dashbot.io/docs/pii-redaction/))
 ***timeout*** - ```number``` timeouts requests after given milliseconds

-## What's New

-### dashbot@next (v12.0.0)
-- removed dependencies redact-pii and dashbot-logger
-    - clients will now have to install these packages separately in order to use the redact option or the alexa log integration